enarx/enarx/host-components/README.md

 with both client and server certificates (the latter being created and self- signed by the app-loader - see note above about non-localhost hosts).

+systemd is used to create Keeps that can survive longer than the lifetime of the keep-manager process.
+Alternatives to systemd are currently not supported.

-In order to run the demo, you shouldn't need any tools beyond those normally required to compile Enarx.
+In order to run the demo, you shouldn't need any tools beyond those normally required to compile Enarx, but you do require sudo or administrator access (to set up the systemd components).

 Steps:
 1. download the latest source code from github (the easiest way is to do a `git clone` of the repository.
 2. enter the enarx/keep-runtime directory
 3. run `cargo build`
-4. enter the enarx/host-components directory
-5. edit the file `lib.rs` to reflect the location on your system of the `keep-runtime` binary created in previous
+4. edit the file `enarx/host-components/src/lib.rs` to reflect the location on your system of the `keep-runtime` binary created in the previous step (it should be have been created in `$YOUR_ROOT/enarx/keep-runtime/target/x86_64-unknown-linux-musl/debug/keep-runtime`)
+5. enter the enarx/host-components directory
 6. run `cargo build`
-7. enter the enarx/host-components directory
+7. edit the file `enarx/host-components/external/enarx-keep@.service` to
-8. edit the file `enarx-keep@.service` to update the `ExecStart` entry to reflect the location of the `keep-loader` binary created in the previous step
+update the `ExecStart` entry to reflect the location of the `keep-loader` binary created in the previous step
-9. edit the file `enarx-keep@.service` to update the `StandardOutput` and `StandardError` entries to reflect your preferred locations for the files to record stdio and stderr
+8. edit the file `enarx/host-components/external/enarx-keep@.service` to
+update the `StandardOutput` and `StandardError` entries to reflect your preferred locations for the files to record stdio and stderr
-10. run `sudo ln -s enarx-keep@.service /etc/systemd/user/enarx-keep@.service`
+9. run `sudo ln -s enarx-keep@.service /etc/systemd/user/enarx-keep@.service`
-11. run `sudo systemd reload-daemon` (running this with the parameter `--user` **may** work)
+10. run `sudo systemd reload-daemon` (running this with the parameter `--user` **may** work)

 If you have run the demo before, you should kill old instances of the keep-loader.
 This is best down by running the command `pkill -9 keep-loader`.
-You may also wish to delete any keeploader output files (the locations of which you set in step 9).
+You may also wish to delete any keeploader output files (the locations of which you set in step 8).
 Although it's unlikely to have any impact on the demo, you may wish to clean up old files with `rm /tmp/enarx-keep*.sock`.